mlcommons/mlcube/docs/getting-started/mnist.md

 ### Workspace
-The workspace is a directory inside MLBox (`workspace`) where, by default, input/output file system artifacts are stored.
+The workspace is a directory inside box (`workspace`) where, by default, input/output file system artifacts are stored.
 The are multiple reasons to have one.
-One is to formally have default place for data sets, configuration and log files etc. Having all these parameters in one place makes it simpler to run MLBoxes on remote hosts and then sync results back to users' local machines.
+One is to formally have default place for data sets, configuration and log files etc. Having all these parameters in one place makes it simpler to run boxes on remote hosts and then sync results back to users' local machines.

 We need to be able to provide collection of hyper-parameters and formally define a directory to store logs, models and